casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 **Example:**

-In this example, a hash identifies a stored contract with an entry-point named "init".
+In this example from the [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md), a hash identifies a stored contract called "counter" with an entry-point named "counter-inc".

 ```bash
 casper-client put-deploy \